October 1, 2005

 End of Excerpt

-The Marriage Bargain is currently available in digital format only:
+The Marriage Bargain is available in the following formats:

 October 1, 2005